4g/4g.github.io/blog/index.md

 experiments to understand LLMs/VLMs and how we may tame them.

+*I ask weird questions, and then answer them myself.
+Sometimes.*

 ### Oct 25
 - [do visual cues help vlms](visual_cues.md): VLMs are very good at identifying events in videos.
 But it is hard to focus their attention on a specific action or object, specially if the object or action is a small part of the video.
 Humans use visual cues to attract attention towards a region or action, e.g. a stop sign on the road or a wiggly line drawn under wrongly spelled text.
 Once focused we can observe finegrained details from that region.
 This experiment is to determine if using visual cues like bboxes/trajectories will help VLMs focus better.